 We all recall the struggle of thinking of the best AIM away message possible.
 Whether it be conveying your emotions through the lyrics of Mariah Carey’s “Always be My Baby” or getting everything appropriately aligned while having the colors work perfectly in your Comic Sans font, it was quite the process.

 Photo credit: Buzzfeed

 Explore every last corner of Hyrule

-Maybe I’m a bit partial, but The Legend of Zelda: Ocarina of Time had to have been one of the best video games created.
-Playing as Link, we’re off on an adventure to stop Ganondorf and learn a number of songs along the way.
+Maybe I’m a bit partial, but The Legend of Zelda: Ocarina of Time has to be one of the best video games ever created.
+Playing as Link, you’re off on an adventure to stop Ganondorf and learn a number of majestic songs along the way.
 Is this game the reason I joined instrument lessons in school?
 Perhaps.

 Photo credit: wifflegif.com